 It is crucial that your wedding planner process MUST include a solid onboarding process and budget discussion.

-These might not be the sexiest parts of wedding planning– we all love creating a good design board– but I promise you setting these systems up from the start so you can execute it flawlessly over and over again, will save you in the long run.
+These might not be the sexiest parts of wedding planning– we all love creating a good design board– but I promise you that setting these systems up from the start so you can execute them flawlessly over and over again will save you in the long run.

-The Planner's Playbook is designed for wedding planners who have been in the industry for less than three years and trust me when I say it's everything I wish I had when I started my own wedding business.
+The Planner's Playbook is designed for wedding planners who are ready to start, grow, and scale up their business into 6-figurs.
 I know you've worked hard to get where you are, and trust me, I've been there.
 This is one waitlist you won't want to miss (there will be TONS of bonuses!).

 Okay, now let's get back to talking about your wedding planner process must-haves.